Journey Manager (JM) The transaction engine for the platform. | System Manager / DevOps | 23.10This feature was updated in 23.10

 A customer onboarding journey may use the following Manager's services:

-Manager defines service categories to distinguish between services.
-Manager can have hundreds of services plus several versions of each service, so it's important to group services correctly.
+You can potentially have hundreds of distinct services plus several versions of each service, so Manager defines the following service categories to group the services:

 Each service has a service type, which defines what functionality it implements, for example, virus scanning.
 There can be multiple services per every service type.
 However, only one of them can be set as the default service for each type.
 You can define your own service types and create corresponding services to implement specific requirements, for example, to notify customers via SMS, using Fluent Groovy API.